Ithaca, New York: 18th century

 Around 1791, De Witt surveyed what is now the downtown area into lots and sold them at modest prices.
 That same year John Yaple built a grist mill on Cascadilla Creek.

+On November 11, 1794, the Treaty of Canandaigua was ratified between approximately 50 Sachems and leaders of the Iroquois and Timothy Pickering on behalf of President George Washington and the United States of America.
+Among the treaty's numerous provisions, the Cayuga agreed to officially cede their right to all land in present-day Tompkins County in exchange for an approximately 64,000 acre reservation at the north end of Cayuga Lake.
+Today, the Cayuga Nation of New York, the Cayuga signatories' ancestors, still point to the Treaty of Canandaigua as evidence of their legal sovereignty.

-The first frame house was erected in 1800 by Abram Markle.
+Ithaca's first frame house was erected in 1800 by Abram Markle.
 In 1804, the village had a postmaster and, in 1805, a tavern.

-Growth
+19th century

 Ithaca became a transshipping point for salt from curing beds near Salina, New York, to buyers south and east.
 This prompted construction in 1810 of the Owego Turnpike.
-When the War of 1812 cut off access to Nova Scotia gypsum, used for fertilizer, Ithaca became the center of trade in Cayuga gypsum.
+When the War of 1812 cut off access to gypsum in Nova Scotia, which was used for fertilizer, Ithaca became the center of trade in Cayuga gypsum.
 The Cayuga Steamboat Company was organized in 1819 and, in 1820, launched the first steamboat on Cayuga Lake, the Enterprise.
 In 1821, the village was incorporated at the same time the Town of Ithaca was organized and separated from the parent Town of Ulysses.
-In 1834, the Ithaca and Owego Railroad's first (horse-drawn) train began service, connecting traffic on the east–west Erie Canal (completed in 1825) with the Susquehanna River to the south to expand the trade network.
+In 1834, the Ithaca and Owego Railroad's first horse drawn train began service, connecting traffic on the east–west Erie Canal, which was completed in 1825, with the Susquehanna River to the south to expand the trade network.

-With the depression of 1837, the Ithaca and Owego railorad was re-organized as the Cayuga & Susquehanna.
+With the Long Depression of 1837, the Ithaca and Owego Railroad was re-organized as the Cayuga and Susquehanna Railroad.
 It was re-engineered with switchbacks downhill into Ithaca in the late 1840s.
-In the late 20th century, a short section of its abandoned right-of-way in the city and town of Ithaca was used for the South Hill Recreation Way.
+In the late 20th century, a short section of its abandoned right-of-way in the City and Town of Ithaca was used for the South Hill Recreation Way.